 We call

 "ergodic" those few processes that resist the terrible and universal Second Law of Thermodynamics, which describes the increase of chaos and entropy (disorder).
 Without violating the Second Law, ergodic processes reduce the entropy locally, producing pockets of negative entropy (order and information-rich structures).
-We will see that ergodic processes radiate away positive entropy, far more than the local reduction, thus satisfying the Second Law.
+We will see that ergodic processes radiate away (or dissipate) positive entropy, far more than the local reduction in entropy, thus satisfying the Second Law.

 We call all this cosmic order the